SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 I'm a bit suspicious of his Python code, since:

+- Hey, I'm an [R](https://www.r-project.org) guy.
+Of _course_ I'm a bit uneasy with Python stuff.
 - He calculates things in log space and then exponentiates.
-This makes some sense, to avoid the large factorials, but also exponentiates roundoff errors in a numerically unstable way.
+This makes some sense, to avoid large factorials, but it also exponentiates roundoff errors in a numerically unstable way.
 Better to use a recursion relation on the series coefficients, and transformations to get the argument to be as small as possible on the real line.
 (We're not so concerned about the complex plane here.)
 - He does not address what happens when the parameters $a, b, c$ of the hypergeometric functions become large.
 To analyze the Pfizer or Moderna vaccine trials, these can be order of 10s of thousands!
 Clearly some sort of recurrence relation is needed to lower